Meet the WCC Staff

 Hey!
 My name is Jacquelyn, and I’m a senior majoring in English: Creative Writing with a Psychology minor.
 I would love to help you with your creative work, whether it be fiction, nonfiction, or poetry.
 My strengths also lean toward literary and rhetorical analysis, resumes, CVs, and MLA citations.

-Madison Witt, Peer Consultant
+Shannon Sweeney, Peer Consultant

 Beth Leahy, Director